x13-me/OfficeDocs-Exchange/Exchange/ExchangeServer/permissions/policy-assignments-for-mailboxes.md

 Set-Mailbox <mailbox alias or name> -RoleAssignmentPolicy <assignment policy>
 ```

 This example sets the assignment policy to Unified Messaging Users on the mailbox Brian.
+(Note: Unified Messaging is not available on Exchange 2019.)

 ```
 Set-Mailbox Brian -RoleAssignmentPolicy "Unified Messaging Users"